Hamish & Andy: Other projects

 Blake (centre) and Lee (right) played in the 2008 E. J. Whitten Legends Game.

 On 7 July 2007, they presented the Australian leg of Live Earth and appeared at the Melbourne Sound Relief concert in 2009.
 They played in the 2008 and 2009 E. J. Whitten Legends Game.
 They made a mockumentary short film, The Greystone 2800, that won the 2005 Melbourne Comedy Festival Short Film competition.
 They also hosted FHM's Search for Australia's Funniest Man.

 They had minor acting roles on the soap opera Neighbours, portraying radio presenters Fred and Big Tommo on the episode dated 27 August 2008.
 The episode featured them promoting university drop-out Ty Harper's (Dean Geyer) band, and interviewing schoolgirls Rachel Kinski (Caitlin Stasey) and Donna Freedman (Margot Robbie) about their situation with Harper.
 They make a cameo appearance in the 2010 short film IA: Interview Artist.

 They have also made appearances on many Austereo radio shows, occasionally filling in for Kyle & Jackie O, Matt & Jo, or Fifi and Jules when a regular presenter fell ill.

 Hamish and Andy hosted "the richest horse suit race in Australia" in the small Victorian country town of Wedderburn, Victoria.
 It drew about 7,000 people and featured performances by themselves, Jessica Mauboy, and Birds of Tokyo.

-In 2024, the duo (as "Hubbl & Andy") appeared in television advertisements for Hubbl, Foxtel's digital media player device.
+In 2024, the duo appeared in television advertisements for Hubbl, Foxtel's digital media player device.